-Small Business Entrepreneurship – Small business planning applying the fundamentals of planning, organizing, leading, and controlling to the specific requirements of small business marketing, finance, production, and personnel.
+Small business planning to apply the fundamentals of planning, organizing, leading and controlling to the specific requirements of small business marketing, finance, production and personnel.
 Practical application and case study is emphasized.

-Innovation and Design for Business – An introduction into the invention, design, and prototype processes leading to the launch of a new product.
-This includes the importance of new ideas and innovation within the organization with a focus on entrepreneurship, and a discussion of the strategies necessary for challenging innovative concepts and driving creativity throughout an organization.
+An introduction into the invention, design and prototype processes leading to the launch of a new product.
+This includes the importance of new ideas and innovation within the organization with a focus on entrepreneurship and a discussion of the strategies necessary for implementing innovative concepts and driving creativity throughout an organization.

-Entrepreneurial Finance – this course focuses on funding and managing entrepreneurial ventures through the various stages of business growth.
+This course focuses on funding and managing entrepreneurial ventures through the various stages of business growth.
 The course will develop skills related to the creation and understanding of business models and the types of organizations and the various ways these organizations can be financed.
-Students will learn: 1) the value of pro forma financial planning and what if analysis; and 2) the various ways to fund and manage a growing firm with a particular emphasis on deal structure and risk/reward scenarios for different investor types.
-The class will utilize cases based on real world companies from various industries to cover topics in investment analysis, financing the entrepreneurial firm, and financially managing the growing business.
+Students will learn: 1) the value of pro forma financial planning and "what if" analysis, and 2) the various ways to fund and manage a growing firm with a particular emphasis on deal structure and risk/reward scenarios for different investor types.
+The class will utilize cases based on real world companies from various industries to cover topics in investment analysis, financing the entrepreneurial firm and financially managing the growing business.

 The individuals who will challenge you to learn:

 B.A. in Political Science and History, Parsons College; M.P.A. in Public Administration, Ball State University; M.B.A. in Finance, University of Saint Francis; D.B.A. in Marketing, Northcentral University